 To claim the credit, file Form 8936, Qualified Plug-in Electric Drive Motor Vehicle Credit (Including Qualified Two-Wheeled Plug-in Electric Vehicles) with your tax return.

 Beginning in 2024, taxpayers have the option to transfer this tax credit as a “point of sale rebate” by a dealership to directly lower the price of the vehicle by the credit amount at the time of purchase.
-This is big news for Californian families who may want to invest in an EV but face financial barriers.
-We will update this website as point-of-sale rebate guidance from the IRS is released.
+This is big news for Californian families who want an upfront down payment on their clean vehicle at the point of sale, rather than wait to claim their credit on their tax return the next year.
+Clean vehicle dealers and sellers will need to use this online tool to register with the IRS and submit time-of-sale reports.

 Leased Electric Vehicle: 45W (Up to $7,500 Available Now)